mcsgeek/bootprep/ARCHITECTURE.md

 > **Prepare the boot environment so a selected writable snapshot becomes the next bootable system.**

-It performs only the operations necessary to accomplish that goal.
+Every operation performed by BootPrep exists solely to accomplish that goal.

 ---

 ## What BootPrep Does

-The BootPrep engine:
+To fulfill its single responsibility, the BootPrep engine:

 - Accepts a snapshot number through the `prepare` command.
 - Discovers the corresponding nested Btrfs snapshot subvolume.